muyangshi/GPD_ScaleMixture/GPDnotebook.md

 ### Chain

 - [ ] keep running the $\phi, \rho, \tau, S, Z$ chain to ~20,000 iterations
-  - [ ] test the extend trace snippet
+  - [x] test the extend trace snippet
+    - made a bunch coding changes/fixes
-  - [ ] see if the chain eventually converge to the correct value
+  - see if the chain eventually converge to the correct value
     - if it does, following experiment could start at the true $\phi$ values
 - [ ] run $\phi, \rho, \tau, S, Z, \sigma, \xi$ chain